 The Overflow Cost Explosion

-Overflow answering services charge per call—typically $5-15 per interaction.
+Overflow answering service providers charge per call—typically $5-15 per interaction.
 During normal months, that's manageable.
 During surge?
 The math gets ugly fast.

 200 calls in a day — $8 per call = $1,600 in overflow fees.
 In a single day.